doctrine/doctrine-laminas-hydrator/docs/en/basic-usage.rst

    echo get_class($appointment->getTime()); // prints "DateTime"

-As you can see, the hydrator automatically converted the timestamp to a DateTime object during the hydration, hence allowing us to have a nice API in our entity with correct typehint.
+As you can see, the hydrator automatically converted the timestamp to a DateTime object during the hydration, hence allowing us to have a clean API in our entity with correct typehint.

 Example 2: OneToOne/ManyToOne Associations
 ------------------------------------------

-Doctrine Hydrator is especially useful when dealing with associations (OneToOne, OneToMany, ManyToOne) and integrates nicely with the Form/Fieldset logic (`learn more about this here <https://docs.laminas.dev/laminas-form/collections/>`__).
+Doctrine hydrator is especially useful when dealing with associations (OneToOne, OneToMany, ManyToOne) and integrates nicely with the Form/Fieldset logic (`learn more about this here <https://docs.laminas.dev/laminas-form/collections/>`__).